Dive into your summer adventure with these Iceland and Canada tours!

 Or combine the search with a South Coast and Snaefellsnes sightseeing tour.

-These multi-day tours are great to maximize your time and chances of viewing.
+These multi-day tours are great for maximizing your time and chances of viewing.
 Every night, we put you up in a hotel in the countryside, so you have multiple chances to spot the aurora.

 Northern lights over Mt.
 Kirkjufell